General Terms And Conditions Of Sale Of DHL Express France

 The Instructing Party takes responsibility for all consequences of absence, insufficiency or defects in the conditioning, packaging, marking and/or labelling.

-The Instructing Party guarantees that the nature and characteristics of the transported goods as well as other information related to those goods and their use, given by him or its representatives are accurate and complete.
+The Instructing Party guarantees that the description of the nature and characteristics of the transported goods as well as other information related to those goods and their use, given by him or its representatives are accurate and complete.

 The Instructing Party responds to any failure to fulfil the obligation of information and declaration regarding the nature and characteristics of the goods, in particular those hidden because of their value and/or the desires that they are likely to rise to, their dangerous nature and their fragility.